mohammadali-arjomand/donyayeserial-scrapper/README.md

 ```
 Now, run last cell to merge all of them and create `final.json`

-After that, open `json-to-sqlite.ipynb` and run all cell to create a `data.db` file.
+After that, open `json-to-sqlite.ipynb` and run all cells to create a `data.db` file.
 It contains all of movies in a sqlite database.

 You can open `data.db` by `sqlitebrowser`:
 ```bash